TeresaAye/DAND_Chopsticks_Jupyter_Notebook_Final_Project/README.md

-# DAND_Chopsticks_Jupyter_Notebook_Final_Project
+# Jupyter_Notebook_Chopsticks_Final_Project
-DAND_Chopsticks_Jupyter_Notebook_Final_Project

 Open the html
 or run the ipynb

-This was one of the first projects for completion of the Udacity Data Analytics Nanodegree (DAND).
+This was one of the first projects for completion of the Udacity Data Analyst Nanodegree (DAND).

 I was a new python / jupyter notebook learner at this point.
-I've since received / completed the Udacity certificate for the Data Analytics Nanodegree, but I'm still learning, and will continue learning and practicing. :)
+I've since received / completed the Udacity certificate for the Data Analyst Nanodegree, but I'm still learning, and will continue learning and practicing. :)